Skip to Content

 Making These 6-inch Cake Layers in Advance and Storage Tips

-Make your cake layers in advance and freeze them.
+I recommend making these cake layers in advance and freezing them.
 It breaks the process up and makes it more approachable.

-Make your frosting ahead of time too or save any leftover frosting!
-It can be stored in an airtight container in the fridge for up to a month, or in the freezer for up to 3 months.
+You can also make the frosting ahead of time, or save any leftover frosting!
+It can be stored in an airtight container in the fridge for up to a month or in the freezer for up to 3 months.
 Be sure to give it a good stir once it thaws to get the consistency nice and smooth again.

-A frosted cake can last in the fridge for up to a week, or in the freezer for up to a month.
+A frosted cake can last in the fridge for up to a week or in the freezer for up to a month.
 The buttercream locks in all the moisture, keeping the cake fresh and delicious!

 If you cut into the cake and have leftovers, use any remaining frosting to cover the cut section to keep it moist and store in the fridge for up to a week.